jan-brabec/microimaging_histology_DIB/README.md

   * The *.mat (-v7.3)* can be opened using MATLAB which necessitates a license but also by a free software [Octave](https://octave.org).
 The images in Octave can be stored as *.tif* images instead (or other image formats without compression):

 ```
-load filename.mat %HE.mat or VEGF.mat or similar
+load filename.mat %HE.mat or EVG.mat or similar
-imwrite(HE,'filename_tif','tif') %Often the structure name is HE, VEGF or similar
+imwrite(HE,'filename_tif','tif') %Often the structure name is HE, EVG or similar
 ```

   * The data can also be opened in Python by using the mat73 module: